-(a) An employee may carry over up to five days vacation leave per vacation year to a maximum of fifteen days at any time.
+An employee may carry over up to five days vacation leave per vacation year to a maximum of 15 days at any time.

-(b) Employees in the first partial year of service may carry over up to five days earned vacation leave into their first vacation year.
-For any credits earned beyond five days, the employee shall be paid in cash prior to the end of the first month of the following year.
+- (a) Employees in the first partial year of service who commenced employment prior to July 1st may carry over up to five days earned vacation leave into their first vacation year.
+For any credits earned beyond five days, the employee shall be paid in cash prior to the end of the first month of the following year. - (b) Employees in the first partial year of service who commenced employment after July 1st will receive cash in lieu of vacation leave prior to the end of the first month of the following year.